Skip to main content

 • enhanced communication and leadership skills.

 It has been shown that overseas volunteering has measurable benfits to the NHS by enhancing individual's professional development.
 The benefits of working abroad are, however, far more than just professional.
 Experiences outside the UK help to foster durable relationships with the centres visited, and these relationships may last for the remainder of a professional career.
+Will Finch has written a piece about how mid-career consultants may benefit from a Urolink experience, and you can find this here.

 Working abroad has the potential to renew your enthusiasm for medicine, and may be an experience that gives insight into medical and social care that is not part of routine UK-based practice.
 It goes without saying that a period abroad enables you to travel and maximise any opportunities offered in the locality during what leisure time you may have.